Rajtiwari0202/DSA_3rd_sem-Technical-Training-/Day_03/notes.md

 Space Complexity: O(n)

 Notes: Each number is part of at most one sequence expansion, so this approach is linear and optimal.

+Hashing

+Definition:
+Hashing is a technique to map data of arbitrary size to fixed-size values (hashes) using a hash function.
+These hashes are used to store and retrieve data efficiently.

+Key Points:

+Provides O(1) average time for search, insert, and delete.

+Common data structures:

+unordered_map / unordered_set in C++

+Hash tables in general

+Collisions: Occur when two keys map to the same hash; handled by chaining or open addressing.

+Applications in DSA problems:

+Counting frequency of elements (Majority Element, Contains Duplicate)

+Grouping items by key (Group Anagrams)

+Checking existence quickly (Longest Consecutive Sequence)

+Example Use Cases from Day3 Problems:

+Majority Element: Use unordered_map to count occurrences in O(n)

+Group Anagrams: Use sorted string or frequency array as hash key

+Longest Consecutive Sequence: Store numbers in unordered_set to check presence in O(1)

+Notes / Tips:

+Hashing reduces nested loops to single-pass solutions.

+Always check for collisions when designing custom hash functions.

+Perfect for problems where lookup speed matters more than ordering.